 Common Name: Apache Plume

-Fallugia paradoxa is a Deciduous Shrub up to 2.50 metres tall.
+Fallugia paradoxa is a deciduous shrub that can grow up to 2.50 metres tall.

 South-western N. America.

 Requires a position in full sun in a perfectly drained soil with shelter from cold winds and protection from prolonged frosts[